neoforged/Documentation/docs/networking/streamcodecs.md

 \*\* `String` can be limited to a certain number of characters via `ByteBufCodecs#stringUtf8`.

-Additionally, there are some static instances that encode and decode primivites and objects using a different method.
+Additionally, there are some static instances that encode and decode primitives and objects using a different method.

 #### Unsigned Shorts